alvaromrls/alvaromrls/README.md

 # WHAT ELSE HAVE I DONE ?
 A bit more about my carreer in case you are still reading:
 ## VOLUNTARY WORK
 Frome June to December 2022 I lived in Bucharest (Romania) where I worked as a volunteer.
-There I help people (in particular kids) who were at risk of exclusion or with disabilities.
+There I was helping people (in particular kids) who were at risk of exclusion or with disabilities.
 I opened my mind a lot with the intercultural environment I was in and the travels around other close countries I could realise (Bulgary, Serbia, Turkey...).
 ## PROJECTS
 I'm not very used to develop large projects by myself and even less to publish them but ...
 ### LANGTICKERS